 Many teenagers face mental health issues such as behavioral or emotional problems, relationship difficulties, generalized stress, and anxiety.
-When serious, these issues sometimes require professional counseling and intervention from an experienced psychologist.
+When out of control, these issues may require professional counseling and intervention from an experienced psychologist.

-In counseling sessions, teens can participate in talk therapy in a safe environment with a mental health professional to better understand and express their feelings, identify and solve problems, and develop healthy coping mechanisms.
+In counseling sessions, teens can take part in talk therapy, in a safe environment, with a mental health professional to better understand and express their feelings, identify and solve personal problems, and develop healthy coping mechanisms.

 In this guide, we’ve explored two services you can use to connect with a psychologist who is experienced in helping teenagers.